viv-visw/my-portfolio/Tutorial - Transformer architecture/The Transformer Model/how-to-use-transformers-for-translation.md

 # How To Use Transformers for Machine Translation

-## Overview

-This article explains how you use Transformers for the task of machine translation and see them in action!
-To gain a deeper understanding of how Transformers work, see the [How Do Transformers Work?](Important%20Concepts.md) section.

-In this tutorial, as an illustration of a Natural Language Processing (NLP) task, you will work on a machine translation problem of translating English sentences into Spanish.
-The dataset you will use for this task are the English-Spanish sentence pairs from the [Tatoeba Project](https://www.manythings.org/anki/).
+In this tutorial, you'll work on a machine translation problem of translating English sentences into Spanish.
+The dataset you'll use for this task is the English-Spanish sentence pairs from the [Tatoeba Project](https://www.manythings.org/anki/).

-## Prerequisites

-* You have prior experience with programming in Python.

-* You already have deep learning libraries such as [`Keras`](https://keras.io/getting_started/) and [`TensorFlow`](https://www.tensorflow.org/install) installed.

-* You already have an understanding of NLP topics such as [vectorisation, tokenisation, and embeddings](https://web.stanford.edu/class/cs224n/), and [machine translation](https://www.microsoft.com/en-us/translator/business/machine-translation/#nmt).

-* You already understand the basics of traditional [sequence-to-sequence models](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) with encoder-decoder components.

-## Procedure
+## Steps to perfom machine translation

 ### Step 1: Download the dataset